auliakhalqillah/auliakhalqillah.github.io/about.md

 # Software or Open Source Code

 - [SVIM - Seismic Vulmnerability Index of Microtremor](https://github.com/auliakhalqillah/SVIM) : The tools to conduct microtremor data processing by implementing Horizontal to Vertical Spectral Ratio (HVSR) method.
-This app will calculate a seismic vulnerability index ($K_g$) and visualize an initial spatial map directly.
+This app will calculate a seismic vulnerability index ($$ K_g $$) and visualize an initial spatial map directly.
 This was built using MATLAB.
 - [hvcheck](https://github.com/auliakhalqillah/hvcheck) : The code to evaluate the reliable and clear of HVSR's peak from the Geopsy output.
 This was built using Python

 # More Information